Magalame/fastest-matrices/README.md

 Relevant details:

 - the implementations of the "naive C" parts can be found in `/naive`.
 They were compiled with `-O3`
-- the `massiv` benchmarks use the `Primitive` representation, which seems to be the fastest among what massiv offers
+- the `massiv` benchmarks use the `Primitive` representation, which **seems** to be the fastest among what massiv offers
+- the benchmarked functions from DLA are taken from the `Fast` module when possible

 ## Results